 The third church of the Saxon-Viking period was built according to the wishes of Harold Godwinson, Earl of Essex (later King Harold) during the 1050s as a secular college, or collegiate church.
-Following the arrival of the Normans Waltham was rebuilt in the Romanesque style and some distinctive Norman arches still remain from that time.
-Work started in around 1090 at the east end and finished about one hundred and fifty years later at the west where a pair of towers was erected.
+Following the arrival of the Normans, Waltham was rebuilt in the Romanesque style and some distinctive Norman arches still remain from that time.
+Work started in around 1090 at the east end and finished about 150 years later at the west where a pair of towers was erected.

-As part of his penitence for the murder of Thomas Becket Henry II re-founded Waltham church.
+As part of his penitence for the murder of Thomas Becket, Henry II re-founded Waltham church.
 At the time new religious orders were arriving in England from France and in 1177 it became an Augustinian priory.
 In 1184 its status was raised to an abbey and a Royal Peculiar, exempt from the control of a bishop.
 Waltham Abbey became the most important Augustinian house in England.
 A wealthy institution with royal patronage during the Middle Ages, it was often visited by monarchs on their hunting trips to Waltham Forest.
 During that period the abbey was greatly enlarged, with the addition of a cloister, chapter house, Lady chapel and living quarters for the canons.
-Two towers were added, with one above the central crossing and the other replacing the previous twin west towers in about 1300.
+Two towers were added in about 1300, with one above the central crossing and the other replacing the previous twin west towers.
 By the completion it was comparable in size to a cathedral such as Durham, with the produce garden alone covering eighteen acres and over one thousand acres of arable farm and meadows.